-Whether you are looking to pursue an action against a large corporation or defend a lawsuit brought by a business partner or customer, Tom Urban is on your side, with aggressive, personalized service.
-Over the past 22 years, Tom has represented large corporations such as USAA, Novartis Pharmaceuticals and GE Aircraft Engines, but has also fought big multinational conglomerates such as Monsanto, Dow Chemical, Union Carbide, and Hewlett-Packard.
+Whether you are a company who has been sued in federal or state court in Virginia or DC or are looking to pursue an action against another company, Tom Urban is on your side, with aggressive, personalized service.
+Over the past 25 years, Tom has represented large corporations such as USAA, Novartis Pharmaceuticals and GE Aircraft Engines, but has also fought big multinational conglomerates such as Monsanto, Dow Chemical, Union Carbide, American Airlines, and Hewlett-Packard.
 No matter how big or small the opponent, Tom Urban is available to his clients 24/7.

 For almost 10 years, Mr. Urban litigated against the Monsanto Company and its teams of lawyers to try to make them pay fair compensation for contaminating a town in West Virginia with toxic doxins, taking the case all the way to the U.S. Supreme Court.
 Tom Urban can bring that same dedication to assist you in defending or bringing a lawsuit against someone with whom you have a dispute, whether they are a huge corporation, a smaller business, or even a business partner.

-Mr. Urban recently won a jury verdict in the District of Columbia against a South Carolina business owner who had defrauded a D.C. entrepreneur regarding a loan to a coffee shop.
+Mr. Urban won a jury verdict in the District of Columbia against a South Carolina business owner who had defrauded a D.C. entrepreneur regarding a loan to a coffee shop and then successfully defended that verdict in the D.C.
+Court of Appeals.
 The jury pierced the corporate veil in that case, making sure that the person who benefitted from the fraud was found liable to compensate Urban's client.

 Mr. Urban's practice has included a wide variety of civil litigation, previously including matters involving computer crimes and the information superhighway, as well as complex commercial and products liability cases.
 Formerly an attorney with the law firms of Williams & Connolly and King & Spalding, Mr. Urban has engaged in high-stakes litigation in all parts of the United States.